-Both strategies date back to the 70's with the pioneering work of Rivail et al. [6] on the one hand and Warshel et al. [7] on the other.
-They have since known a steady development, and most quantum chemistry softwares feature at least one of them among their methods.
+Both strategies date back to the 70's with the pioneering work of Rivail et al.6 on the one hand and Warshel et al.7 on the other.
+They have since known a steady development and most quantum chemistry softwares feature at least one of them among their methods.
 MM and PE models are appealing because they retain the atomistic description of the system, but on the other hand their parametrization and application require dedicated skills, preventing their inclusion in any black-box approach.
+Continuum models are by nature more approximate, disregarding the atomistic structure of the environment altogether, but they are more suited

+^a Department for Mathematics and Computer Science, University of Basel, Basel, Switzerland

+^b Department of Chemistry, Centre for Theoretical and Computational Chemistry, University of Tromsø, Tromsø, Norway.
+E-mail: roberto.d.remigio@uit.no

-Continuum models are by nature more approximate, disregarding the atomistic structure of the environment altogether, but they are more suited for a black-box approach, requiring only a handful of parameters, defining the molecular cavity and the properties of the continuum.
+^c Department of Chemistry, Centre for Theoretical and Computational Chemistry, University of Oslo, Oslo, Norway for a black-box approach, requiring only a handful of parameters, defining the molecular cavity and the properties of the continuum.
 The simplicity of the model is attractive and has spurred several developments in order to make the model more accurate, keeping at the same time the underlying simplicity in the parametrization.
-One milestone in such a development has been the introduction of a molecular-shaped cavity instead of a simpler but less accurate analytic form (sphere or ellipsoid), pioneered by Miertuš et al. [8], with the PCM.
+One milestone in such a development has been the introduction of a molecular-shaped cavity instead of a simpler but less accurate analytic form (sphere or ellipsoid). pioneered by Miertuš et al.,8 with the PCM.
 PCM has made it possible to employ continuum models for molecules of arbitrary shape.
-The development of efficient and accurate methods to represent a molecular cavity has since become a research topic in its own right [9].
-The most widely employed algorithm is called GEPOL [10-12], which has been extended to account for the solvent excluded surface or to generate a symmetry-adapted cavity [13, 14].
-Another strategy to generate the Solvent-Excluded Surface (SES) has been provided by the DefPol algorithm [15, 16], although the most appropriate one, based on atom-centered spheres has been devised by Connolly [17, 18].
-Not until recently has such a parameterization been used in quantum chemistry calculations for the lack of appropriate software, which was able to generate an adequate parameterization of the Connolly surface [19].
+The development of efficient and accurate methods to represent a molecular cavity has since become a research topic in its own right.9 Most algorithms construct the cavity surface from interlocking atom-centered spheres, although a formulation based on molecular isodensity surfaces has been proposed.10 When atomcentered spheres are used, the radii are chosen among suitable sets, for example, the Bondi set.^{11,12} The radii are most of the times scaled by a factor greater than one, to account for the solvent-accessible surface (SAS).
+The most appropriate description of the molecular surface is however given by the solvent-excluded surface (SES), that is the surface described by the contact point of a tiny probe sphere, mimicking a solvent molecule, rolling over the SAS.
+An algorithm for the generation of the SES was first devised by Connolly^{13,14} in the context of the modelling of the molecular surface and volume of large proteins and nucleic acids.
+Unlike the SAS, the Connolly surface features toroidal and concave spherical sections for which it is difficult to formulate a numerically stable and efficient discretization procedure into small patches.
+Most of the currently used algorithms thus approximate the Connolly surface by employing only convex spherical sections.
+This is done for example in GEPOL with the addition of extra, not atom-centered spheres.^{15-17} Such an algorithm can be symmetryadapted.^{18,19} Another strategy to generate the solvent-excluded surface (SES) has been provided by the DEFPOL algorithm.^{20,21} Not until recently the exact Connolly parametrization of the surface has been used in quantum chemistry.22

+[†] Electronic supplementary information (ESI) available.
+See DOI: 10.1039/c5cp03410h

+Paper